PVG-WEB/analytics/README.md

 Interested to learn more?
 [Read more on our website](https://plausible.io), learn more about the team and the goals of the project on [our about page](https://plausible.io/about) or explore [the documentation](https://plausible.io/docs).

-## Why is Plausible Analytics Cloud not free like Google Analytics?
+## Why is Payvand Analytics Cloud not free like Google Analytics?

-Plausible Analytics is an independently owned and actively developed project.
+Payvand Analytics is an independently owned and actively developed project.
 To keep the project development going, to stay in business, to continue putting effort into building a better product and to cover our costs, we need to charge a fee.

 Google Analytics is free because Google has built their company and their wealth by collecting and analyzing huge amounts of personal information from web users and using these personal and behavioral insights to sell advertisements.